RueRC/nyu_cv_final/README.md

   Benchmarking results using the baseline **MUSt3R** model.

 - **`pedgen`**
-  Monocular pedestrian behavior generation scripts for controlling pedestrian trajectories and behaviors in the **Unity Engine**, used for simulation and synthetic data generation.
+  MonocularBehavior scripts for controlling pedestrian trajectories and behaviors in the **Unity Engine**, used for simulation and synthetic data generation.

 ## Notes